lupasearch/lupasearch-client/docs/components/search-results.md

 - `labels.backToFirstPage` - when there are no items in current page, this label will guide user to the first page of the results.

 - `labels.mobileFilterButton` - a label of a button that is visible on mobile resolutions and toggles the mobile search result filter sidebar.

+- `labels.mobileFilterCloseButton` - a label of a button that is visible on all resolutions and closes the search result filter sidebar.

 - `labels.htmlTitleTemplate` - dynamic web page tab title template. `{1}` is replaced by a current search query text;